 The International Red Cross did send a delegation to Terezín that was fooled by the Nazi charade.
 The report concluded that the living conditions there were acceptable.

-The outdoor roll call at Bohusovice Hollow happened.
+The outdoor roll call at Bohušovice Hollow happened.
 Most inmates never understood the reason for this event.
 But the ghetto administration knew that the population count from two days before had come up short—by 50 people!
 The Nazis suspected escape, so they devised a way to count everyone at once.

 The Small Fortress existed—and still does, as a museum.
 In the time of our story it housed political prisoners and ghetto troublemakers.